Can you get life insurance while in prison? What about once you’re released?

-Can you buy life insurance while in prison?
+Can you get life insurance while in prison?

-If these people did not have life insurance before being incarcerated, could they get a policy once inside?
+If these people did not get life insurance before being incarcerated, could they get a policy once inside?

 Chances are no.